Artoria2e5/PRCoords/README.md

 Yes.
 Nobody knows what the original looks like anyways, so what's wrong with letting the compiler recombine a bit more?

+Or tinker with 32-bit floats and fixed-point numbers.
+Or try approximation tools like [Sollya](http://sollya.gforge.inria.fr/) or [MC++](https://omega-icl.github.io/mcpp/).
+Really, just search on the Internet for "<language> Taylor Chebyshev Model".
+You only need less than 1e-6 error on a [not-very-large slice](https://github.com/Artoria2e5/PRCoords/blob/a3a8bb8/js/PRCoords.js#L91) of the Earth anyways.

 Physical PRCoords
 -----------------